 Last Updated on

-UPDATE: I just learned that my friend Reggie Watkins died of COVID-19 and that my friend Ray Benson is terribly sick with this awful virus.
-That news makes this week’s Compassionate Geek blog more timely than ever.
+UPDATE ON RELATIONSHIPS: I just learned that my friend Reggie Watkins died of COVID-19 and that my friend Ray Benson is terribly sick with this awful virus.
+That news makes this week’s blog post more timely than ever.
 Please, read on…

 My friend Roger is 87.
 He’s in great shape, both mentally and physically.
 Before the pandemic hit, I saw him nearly every week.
+We had a great relationship.
 We would occasionally sit on his deck and enjoy cigars and bourbon while my coonhound Sam sniffed around Roger’s backyard.
 I love our conversations and hearing his insights from nine decades of living.
 I especially like how he challenges my thinking.

 Roger lives by himself.
 He has family in the area who are very attentive to his needs and care for him deeply.